routegy/routegy-docs/app/docs/how-to/capture-problem-reports.md

 description: "How do I capture maintenance requests?"
 ---

-# Capture maintenance reports
+# Capture maintenance requests

 This how-to covers how to create [patterns](/reference/patterns/) that capture maintenance requests.
-These are meant to gain immediate insight to the exact area of a request or issue without requiring additional requests for more information (E.g. who is making the request, where the request is being made).
+These are meant to gain immediate insight to the exact area of a request or issue without requiring additional requests for information (E.g. who is making the request, where the request is being made).

 ## Prerequisite